Oblomov/minetest-mod-prospector/READEM.rst

 Prospector mod
 ===========

-This mod introduces the propsecting kit, which enables the minimap radar view even in survival mode.
+This mod provides a prospecting kit, that combines the capabilities of the mapping kit and binoculars, enables radar view in the minimap, and can give hints about the location of hidden ores.

 The kit is built combining the mapping kit, binoculars, and two prospecting lenses, assembled from 4 gold ingots, 4 diamond and 1 mese crystal each.

 Recipes:

 Lens: